COVID-19 alert level change

 Dear Skidmore Community,

-- Small-group gatherings, consistent with public health guidance (currently 25 individuals) are permitted when individuals are masked and socially distanced at all times.
+- Small-group gatherings of no more than 10 individuals are now permitted when individuals are masked and socially distanced at all times.